vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 #### Set the environnement variables
-If you are using a bash, put the environment variabe into the bash_profile as below:
+If you are using bash, put the environment variable into the bash_profile as below:

 ```console
 cd ~/